dekz/firts/README.md

     Hi there Jacob
     worker::CemHb15DCBzY7Zo: Done 0

+## Overview
+Workers listen on TupleSpace for Jobs sent out by Taskmasters.
+It pulls a job from the list and runs it, posting back to TupleSpace when it's done.
+You can send over a proc with `Taskmaster#run_job` and pass in args to the proc which will be either Marshalled over to the remote worker or a Reference will be sent when it cannot be marshalled (Files etc).

 ## Contributing to firts

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.